Purple Bamboo Garden

 Constructed around canals and large lakes, it is renowned for its bamboo scenery.
 Entering the garden, you will find yourself in a bamboo world.
 The garden has more than 50 species of bamboos on display.
 Among the diverse bamboo stock, such as mottled bamboos, purple bamboos, fishpole bamboos, the most common by far is the purple bamboo.
 Every year, people flock to the Bamboo Culture Festival, held from April to June.
 Most things in the garden are decorated with bamboo, including the floor, pavilion, table, chair and the bridge.
 You can find the spice of the Dong people (a minority in China) resting on the Wind and Rain Bridge.
 You will gain a better understanding about Chinese bamboo culture through the many kinds of bamboo buildings found here, and may even come across some of the many happily enjoy the art of bamboo dancing.

-Take bus no. 588 and get off at Zizhuyuan North Gate.
+2. Take bus 588 and get off at Zizhuyuan North Gate.

 Beijing Bus / Subway Search